elysiajs/documentation/docs/tutorial.md

     }))
 ```

-Both acheive the same effect, the only difference is single or multiple cast.
+Both achieve the same effect, the only difference is single or multiple cast.

 ::: tip
 Encapsulation happens in both runtime, and type-level.
 This allows us to catch the error ahead of time.